Ron Hines DVM PhD

 Antibiotics may be helpful if the lesion has developed pussy areas or tracts or if moist bandages have encouraged bacterial growth.
 But they will not cure true acral lesions.
 When bandages are used, an antiseptic powder (such as boric acid or povone iodine powder) is probably a better option.

 Other veterinarians have injected corticosteroids (such as methylprednisolone acetate) into and under the affected area.
 I do not feel that this is a helpful (or safe) way of dealing with the problem.
-Other medications that block the immune process, like Atopica® are also an inappropriate way of dealing with this problem.
+I feel that other medications that block the immune system, like Atopica® are also an inappropriate way of dealing with this problem.
 Somewhere, sometime, just about everything has been tried – from acupuncture to cobra venom.
 An occasional dog will appear to improve after these treatment, but there is really no scientific evidence that the improvement was the result of what was done.
-You can find references to those attempts in an article here.

 What Is The Outlook For My Pet?